Swag3009/swag3009.github.io/_posts/2025-07-31-PixelCompute.md

 But fate had other plans.

 After returning from Sambalpur again for college admission work, my allergy flared up uncontrollably.
 It didn’t even need a trigger anymore.
 I was getting reactions while just sitting still.
 I had to take more PTO, call my mother urgently, and visit the doctor again.
 And the fun fact?
-I was still working.
+Lying on bed I was still working.

 But after a final conversation with my mother, I knew, it was time to step away.
 Time to work on myself and fix the things that needed fixing.